Dinstein-Lab/ASDMotion/README.md

 Stereotypical motor movements (SMMs) are a form of restricted and repetitive behaviors (RRBs) that are prevalent in individuals with Autism Spectrum Disorders (ASD).
 Previous studies attempting to quantify SMMs in ASD have relied on coarse and subjective reports or on manual annotation of video recordings.
 Here, we demonstrate the utility of a novel open-source AI algorithm that can analyze video recordings of children and automatically identify segments containing stereotypical movements.

 ## Requirements
+This code was tested using:
+1. Windows 10/11
-1. Python 3.9
+2. Python 3.9
-2. OpenPose
-3. PoseC3D (via MMAction2)
+3. Pytorch 1.13
+4. CUDA 11.7

+Other OS/Python distributions are expected to work.

 ## Installation
 ### Prepare new environment: